FutureCIO Interview feature with Ken Haig on cloud sustainability

-There is no single action that leads to carbon neutrality but a combination of strategies that organisations can collectively implement to effect a big difference.
-One company, Amazon, has seen growing business opportunities in e-commerce and cloud technology due to the COVID-19 Pandemic, but has proactively reduced its carbon footprint as part of its enduring commitment to decarbonization.
+There is no single action that leads to carbon neutrality but a combination of strategies that organisations can collectively implement to affect a big difference.
+Amazon has seen growing business opportunities in e-commerce and cloud technology due to the COVID-19 pandemic but has proactively reduced its carbon footprint as part of its enduring commitment to decarbonization.

 These reductions in the carbon activity of its business activities require investments in large-scale, long-term decarbonization solutions such as global renewable energy projects.
 However, they have resulted in a decrease in absolute emissions from purchased electricity.